 If you need any assistance, please call Natalie Poland, Voluntary Services Manager on 07810 656746 or email email@example.com.

-Please be advised volunteering is not work experience.
 To find a work experience opportunity with a service in your local area, please contact the service directly.
-You can find your local services by visiting our Find a Service webpage
+You can find your local services by visiting our find a service webpage.

-To search and apply for an apprenticeship, please go to the gov.uk website.
+To search and apply for an apprenticeship, please see our apprenticeship page.